yuqingrong/isoPEPS.jl/typst/poster/main.typ

   #pop.column-box(heading: "Abstract")[
 The Variational Quantum Algorithm (VQA) is a powerful tool for solving quantum many-body problems, but it faces a critical challenge: the barren plateau problem, where the optimization landscape becomes flat and difficult to navigate, slowing convergence.
 To address this, we propose using Isometric Projected Entangled Pair States (isoPEPS) as an initialization strategy.
 IsoPEPS with lower entanglement entropy offer a smoother optimization landscape, reducing susceptibility to barren plateaus and improving convergence.
 We map the isoPEPS ansatz onto quantum circuits and benchmark it on Rydberg atom arrays, which offer key advantages for large-scale quantum computations.
 These arrays enable high parallelization, allowing simultaneous operations that enhance efficiency, and their scalability supports testing quantum algorithms across various problem sizes.
-Additionally, long-range interactions between Rydberg atoms facilitate complex quantum operations necessary for optimizing isoPEPS-based circuits.
-By leveraging these features, we aim to improve optimization efficiency, overcome the barren plateau problem, and accelerate quantum many-body problem solving.
+Additionally, long-range interactions between Rydberg atoms facilitate complex quantum operations, which are essential for optimizing isoPEPS-based circuits.
+By leveraging these features, we aim to demonstrate computational advantages over classical methods, particularly in efficiently computing long-range correlation functions, showcasing the potential of quantum methods for tackling challenges of many-body problems.

   ]